 These isolated butterfly populations are indicators of a specific and aged land history, consisting of alkaline-rich limestone bedrock, eastern redcedar (Juniperus virginiana), and ecotonal woodland habitat, all of which provide conditions for roundleaf ragwort (Packera obovata) to support northern metalmark larvae and nearby its adult nectar sources like fleabane and black-eyed Susan.

-Highstead’s executive director Geordie Elkins explained, “Northern metalmark habitat is disappearing because of development and invasive species, threatening the existence of the butterfly.
-Other species with larger dispersal areas can move, making them more resilient to change and habitat disruption.
-Since the metalmark has such a short flight range, it’s essentially immobile making them less resilient more vulnerable to habitat destruction.”
+“Northern metalmark habitat is disappearing because of development and invasive species, threatening the existence of the butterfly,” said Highstead Executive Director Geordie Elkins.
+“Other species with larger dispersal areas can move, making them more resilient to change and habitat disruption.
+Since the metalmark has such a short flight range, it’s essentially immobile, making it less resilient and more vulnerable to habitat destruction.”

-But the northern metalmark’s Connecticut story doesn’t have to end there.
-As it happens, habitat supporting a northern metalmark population was recently identified in Fairfield County, but not without the challenge of invasive plant competitors.
-With permission from the landowners, local lepidopterist and Connecticut Butterfly Association (CBA) board member Victor DeMasi, CBA volunteer restoration coordinator Faith Novella, Audubon Connecticut, Connecticut Botanical Society, along with Highstead are together restoring the rare site for northern metalmark butterflies and the native plants they depend on.
+With permission from the landowners, local lepidopterist and Connecticut Butterfly Association (CBA) board member Victor DeMasi, CBA volunteer restoration coordinator Faith Novella, Audubon Connecticut, and the Connecticut Botanical Society, along with Highstead, are together restoring the rare site for northern metalmark butterflies and the native plants they depend on.

 Yellow-petaled flowers and various green vegetation grow before a cliff edge.
 A lifeguard chair, colorful pattleboards, and a dock sit at the edge of an azure pond.
 Northern metalmark.